qaderi-coding/smart-generator/README.md

 - Make directory for backend that you entered earlier
 - Switch to the created directory
 - Initiate the npm package for your backend through running the `npm init --yes` command
-- Install hardhat dependency through running the `npm install --save-dev hardhat` command.
+- Install hardhat dependency through running the `npm install --save-dev hardhat` command
+- Install env package through running the `npm install dotenv`
 - initiate hardhat project through running the `npx hardhat` command.

-Once the dependencies are get installed you will prompt to confirm the contract and network names that you entered earlier, Please, press enter, don't type any thing.
+Once the dependencies are get installed you will be prompted to confirm the contract and network names that you entered earlier.
+Please, press enter, don't type anything.

 <img src = "./public/images/screenshot2.png">

-Then, the command will create the following files along with code .
+Then, the command will create the following files along with code.
-- First, it Will create a contract file by the name of that you entered earlier with the following code
+- First, it will create a contract file by the name of that you entered earlier with the following code
 ```
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.4;